Strategies for Inclusive Faculty/Staff Recruitment & Hiring

 Important Notes on Recommended Best Practice Strategies

-The Office for Diversity and Inclusion (ODI) is available as a resource for academic units in administering faculty recruitment and hiring processes.
-ODI has compiled a robust summary of best practices and effective strategies for inclusive faculty recruitment and hiring based on a review of current initiatives and practices at Santa Clara, activities at other universities, and practices identified within the research literature.
+The Office for Diversity and Inclusion (ODI) is available as a resource for any campus unit in administering both faculty/staff recruitment and hiring processes.
+ODI works collaboratively with Human Resources (HR) on the staff components.
+ODI has compiled a robust summary of best practices and effective strategies for inclusive faculty/staff recruitment and hiring based on a review of current initiatives and practices at Santa Clara, activities at other universities, and practices identified within the research literature.
 ODI is available for consultation at any time.
 Before reviewing the list of recommended strategies at each stage of the recruitment and hiring process, please review the following explanatory and introductory notes:

 - This resource is intended to supplement, not to replace, established policies and procedures.